 - Warnings and Precautions

 - Nonclinical Toxicology

-Aczone® Gel, 5%, is indicated for the topical treatment of acne vulgaris in patients 9 years of age and older.
+Aczone® (dapsone) Gel, 7.5%, is indicated for the topical treatment of acne vulgaris in patients 9 years of age and older.

 Aczone Dosage and Administration

 For topical use only.
 Not for oral, ophthalmic, or intravaginal use.

 After the skin is gently washed and patted dry, apply approximately a pea-sized amount of Aczone Gel, 7.5%, in a thin layer to the entire face once daily.
 In addition, a thin layer may be applied to other affected areas once daily.
 Rub in Aczone Gel, 7.5%, gently and completely.

 If there is no improvement after 12 weeks, treatment with Aczone Gel, 7.5% should be reassessed.

 Gel, 7.5%.
 Each gram of Aczone Gel, 7.5% contains 75 mg of dapsone in an off-white to yellow gel with suspended particles.